venom-blockchain/venom-blockchain.github.io/docs/start/general/03-create-a-new-wallet-account.md

 ![Example banner](./assets/create-a-new-wallet-account/3.png)

 We recommend you use **the paper and pencil backup** method.
-For storing on paper writing with a pencil is much better than pen.
+For storing on paper writing with a pencil is much better than a pen.
 The paper should be acid-free or archival paper and stored in the dark avoiding extremes of heat and moisture.